vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/3_alternative-energy/17_Comparison_of_Alternatives.md

 One lesson is that a transition away from fossil fuels does not appear at this time to involve superior substitutes, as has been characteristic of our energy history.
 The alternatives might be good enough, even if not as good as what we are accustomed to using.
 Fossil fuels represent a generous one-time gift from the earth.
 From our current vantage point, it is not clear that energy-vital to our economic activity-will be as cheap, convenient, and abundant as it has been during our meteoric ascent to the present.
 If not for finite supply and the CO2 problem, fossil fuels would continue to satisfy our energy needs-shifting focus to various other global-scale problems resulting from human pressures on the planet.
 Because of the downsides of fossil fuels and the inferiority of the substitutes on a number of fronts, it is unclear how we might patch together an energy portfolio out of the alternatives that allows a continuation of our current lifestyle.
 Even if the physics allows it, many other practical and economic barriers may limit options or successful implementations.

-Adding to the hardship is the fact that many of the alternative energy technologies-solar, wind, nuclear power, hydroelectric, and so onrequire substantial up-front energy investment to build and deploy.
-If society waits until energy scarcity forces large-scale deployment of such alternatives, it risks falling into an "energy trap" in which aggressive use of energy needed to develop a new energy infrastructure leaves less available to society in general-a political non-starter.
-If there is to be a transition to a sustainable energy regime, it is best to begin it now.
+Adding to the hardship is the fact that many of the alternative energy technologies-solar, wind, nuclear power, hydroelectric, and so on require substantial up-front energy investment to build and deploy.
+If society waits until energy scarcity forces large-scale deployment of such alternatives, it risks falling into an "energy trap" in which aggressive use of energy needed to develop a new energy infrastructure leaves less available to society in general - a political non-starter.
+If there is to be a transition to a sustainable energy regime, it is best to begin it now.+++(4)+++

 ## 17.5 Problems
 1. What is your overall assessment of our energy future given the presentation of alternatives to fossil fuels presented in this chapter?
 What key take-aways do you form?
 2. What, to you, is the biggest surprise in the rank order of alternatives in Figure 17.2?
 3. One consideration not present in the alternative energy matrix is EROEI.
 Identify at least one example that would likely receive a boost (move up in the rankings) if EROEI is considered, and at least one example that would likely move down as a result of considering it.
 Refer back to Chapter 14, both tables and text.
 4. (Suggest double-credit problem) Count up the number of blue, yellow, and red squares for all ten attributes (columns) in Figure 17.2.
 Score each attribute the same way as energy resources were scored: +1 for blue; nothing for yellow; -1 for red.
 a) What category has the highest score?
 What does this tell you about alternative energy in terms of what is easy?
 b) What category has the lowest score?
 What does this tell you about what attribute is hardest to satisfy in energy production?
 c) Which two categories have the largest number of blue squares and which two have the lowest number?
 What do you learn in terms of what is easy and not so easy?
 d) Which category has the largest number of red squares and which two have the lowest number?
 What do you learn in terms of what is hardest and what is least difficult to satisfy?

-   30: ... which could conceivably get only worse if humans "solved" energy, effectively unconstrained See Sec.
+[^30]: ... which could conceivably get only worse if humans "solved" energy, effectively unconstrained.
+See Sec.
 18.3 (p.
 310) for more discussion of the energy trap.

-   31: We can't count on better options showing up, and may need to get busy migrating to available choices.
+[^31]: We can't count on better options showing up, and may need to get busy migrating to available choices.
 Fossil fuels not only drive climate change, but create an addiction that is best tapered slowly rather than risk chaos and war if we remain completely reliant on a dwindling crucial resource.

 302
 5. Why is it so hard to satisfy transportation needs?
 What is it about fossil fuels that has made transportation so much easier than electrified transport would be?
 6. Verify-showing work-the claim on page 292 that a car refueling at a gasoline station is transferring energy at a rate in the neighborhood of 15 MW if the transfer rate is about 6 gallons (23 L) per minute32 and gasoline contains about 34 MJ per liter.
 7. What is at about the backyard33 attribute that earns so many red scores?
 What does this tell you about access to energy and the complexity of its capture/use?